 Finding the cost of debt for this type of loan starts with the amortization schedule.
 This will show the interest expense of each payment.
 Adding up the interest expenses for each payment over one year will give you your “interest expense,” the first figure in the formula.

 So, let’s say the borrower has five years to pay back the $80,000 loan mentioned above.
 The amortization schedule shows that after one year, the borrower will have paid $6,000 in interest.

 Here’s how to calculate the cost of debt for this loan:

 6,000 (1 – .20) = $4,800

 Unsurprisingly, the longer terms make the cost of debt per year lower.
-However, the longer the amortization term, the higher overall cost of the loan if you take the whole term of the loan to pay it back.
-To find out whether the loan’s potential for income growth surpasses its cost, estimate how much revenue it will generate in one year’s time.
+However, the longer the amortization term, the higher the loan’s overall cost if you take the whole term of the loan to pay it back.
+To determine whether the loan’s potential for income growth surpasses its cost, estimate how much revenue it will generate in one year.

 What About Fees?

 Most business loans come with several fees.
 This can include loan origination fees, document preparation fees, processing fees, credit check fees, etc. You need to account for non-tax-deductible fees to ensure an accurate cost of debt.

 Instead of adding them to your interest expense, just add them to the final calculation.
 But remember, this only applies to non-tax-deductible fees.
 You wouldn’t include deductible fees because you don’t actually have to pay them.
 Deciding which fees you can and cannot deduct can get complicated, so you’ll want to talk to your accountant before making any assumptions.